Liz Aluvanze: Background and education

 Aluvaze was born c.
 1990 in Nairobi, Kenya's capital city.
 She is the first born in a family of four siblings (three sisters and one brother).
 The family first lived in Buruburu; they later relocated to Kilimani.
 For her primary schooling, she attended Loreto Primary School before transferring to Makini School.
 She attended Precious Blood Secondary School (Riruta) for her O-Level education.
 She completed her A-Level education at Brookhouse School.
 Aluvanze excelled at all levels of her pre-university education.

 In 2010, she was admitted to the University of Manchester in the United Kingdom.
 She graduated three years later with a Bachelor of Engineering degree in Aeronautical Engineering.
 She transferred to Cranfield University, also in the United Kingdom, where she graduated with a Masters in Air Transport Management degree.
 During the 2019/2020 academic year, she studied and obtained a Certificate in Project Management from the University of California, Irvine.

 Career

-As of October 2022, Aluvaze's professional career has spanned over eight years.
-She started out in 2014, as an operations intern at Fastjet, at their headquarters at that time, at Gatwick Airport in the United Kingdom.
+As of October 2022, Aluvaze's professional career had spanned over eight years.
+In 2014, she started as an operations intern at Fastjet, at their headquarters at that time, at Gatwick Airport in the United Kingdom.
 She relocated to Nairobi, Kenya, working as the commercial operations manager for Aberdair Aviation Group.
 She then worked for Kenya Airways and later for the Kenya Civil Aviation Authority.
 Her expertise spans "air transport, commercial services, fleet development, air law, and engineering services, technical and flight operations".
 At KAAO, she replaced Colonel (Retired) Eutychus K. Waithaka, who had been the association's CEO for the previous 25 years.